SiyiQi000/SiyiQi000.github.io/research.md

     image:
       src: /assets/img/research/research-craftsmen.png
       alt: research-craftsmen
     description: Member of the Editorial Board, 2016.
-Oral record of traditional architectural decoration craftsmen in Lingnan,National Natural Science Foundation of China (NSFC):51908227, published.
+Oral record of traditional architectural decoration craftsmen in Lingnan, National Natural Science Foundation of China (NSFC):51908227, published.
 I participated in the materials gathering, organizing, writing, and composing, which included field research and interviews for about one month.
   - title: Low-cost, Low-maintenance Mixed Flower Border
     image:
       src: /assets/img/research/research-flowerborder.png